-Our efforts have resulted in the identification of more than 100 previously unidentified peptides encoded within the mitochondrial genome and generated over 1,000 analogs.
-Many of these MDPs and their analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases, such as NASH, obesity, fibrotic diseases, ARDS, cancer, and other diseases.
+Our research activities start with the identification of mitochondrial-derived peptides ("MDPs"), which are encoded within the mitochondrial genome, with the goal of evaluating our MDPs for potential development as MBT drug candidates.
+Our efforts have resulted in the identification of more than 100 previously unidentified peptides encoded within the mitochondrial genome, and we have generated over 1,000 analogs of those peptides.
+Many of these MDPs and their analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases, such as NASH, obesity, fibrotic diseases including IPF, ARDS, cancer, and other diseases.
+Our first MBT drug candidate to advance to a proof-of-concept clinical study, CB4211, showed positive effects in a Phase 1a/1b study in obese subjects with non-alcoholic fatty liver disease ("NAFLD"), corroborating observations in relevant preclinical models of disease.